 Antipattern #8: Choose the most hyped technologies for no reason

-Software development trends is something to watch out, but rational decision making plays a key important role in most projects, especially to break any DevOps deployment patterns.
-The question that all PMs need to keep in mind is: “Do I and my team really need this?”.
+Software development trends are something to watch out for, but rational decision-making plays a key important role in most projects, especially to break any DevOps deployment patterns.
+The question that all PMs need to keep in mind is: ‘Do I and my team really need this?’.
 Keeping this mindset can help them choose between thousands of practices and tools to implement.

 Antipattern #9: Bail on software testing and monitoring